-How to Calculate Aging Inventory To Determine Business Health & Drive Inventory Planning
+How to Calculate Aging Inventory To Improve Inventory Planning

 Being a business owner is never more enjoyable than when your products are flying off the shelves, and you have enough available inventory to accurately fulfill every order.
 But what happens when your SKUs start collecting dust?
 Stagnant, excess inventory can cause serious issues, from mounting storage costs to diminished profit margins.
 And yet, there’s a viable solution to avoid the traps of unmoved inventory and keep your cash flowing: aging inventory.

 Aging inventory is a popular metric among product-based brands, because it offers exceptional visibility into your stock and allows you to make inventory adjustments as needed.
 Read on to learn more about the importance of calculating aging inventory, and how this method can enhance your entire inventory management strategy.

 Aging inventory is a term for goods that haven’t sold quickly or haven't sold for their full retail price.
 Retailers track aging inventory because once an item has reached its threshold and remains unsold (i.e. after six or more months), that merchandise likely needs to be marked down to clear out your dead stock and bring in new products.
 Generally speaking, the faster a brand can sell through its inventory, the greater its potential for profitability.

 How to calculate average inventory age for your business?